drbenmorgan/FalaiseArt/README_examples.md

 ====================================================================================================
 ```

-To filter on this we need to add a `filters` table to the `physics` table and a trigger path for this
+To filter on this we need to add a `filters` table to the `physics` table and a path for this
 filter.
 Because of the way art handles filtering, we also look at the `RootOutput` description and see:

 ```console